On the Berkovich double residue fields and birational models: for quasi monomial valuations

-We give the definition of monomial valuations for two different setup as below (Definition \ref{m1}, \ref{m2}).
-We consider the case when the base field $k$ is a trivially valued field.
+In this section, we consider quasi monomial valuations.
+Before that, we give the definition of monomial valuations for two different setups as below (Definitions \ref{m1}, \ref{m2}).
+After that, we introduce quasi monomial valuations (Definition \ref{aq}).
+Note that Definition \ref{m2} and \ref{aq} are common (cf. \cite[\S 24.1.2]{Mat-text}), however, Definition \ref{m1} is not common.
+In this section, we assume that the base field $k$ is a trivially valued field.

-The first one is the following. \begin{Def}[Monomial valuation on a polynomial ring] Let $k$ be a field.
-Let us assume that $A=k[X_1,\dots,X_n]$.
-Then, a monomial valuation $|\cdot|$ on $A$ is defined as below.
+\begin{Def}[Monomial valuation on a polynomial ring] Let $k$ be a field.
+Fix $n\in \Z_{>0}$ and set $A:=k[X_1,\dots,X_n]$.
+Then, a \emph{monomial valuation} $|\cdot|$ on $A$ is a valuation on $A$ defined as follows: There are positive real numbers $r_1,\dots,r_n$ such that for any